Promoting Positive Behaviour

 We handle children's unacceptable behaviour by helping children find solutions in ways which are appropriate for the children's ages and stages of development - for example distraction, discussion or by withdrawing the child from the situation.

-We familiarise new staff with the pre-school's behaviour policy and its rules for behaviour.
+We familiarise new staff with the pre-school's behaviour policy and the golden rules.

-We praise and endorse desirable behaviour such as kindness and willingness to share.
+We praise and endorse desirable behaviour such as kindness and willingness to share by adding names to the kindness rainbow or a star.

 We recognise that codes for interacting with other people vary between cultures and require staff to be aware of - and respect - those used by members of the pre-school.